Windsor, Ontario: 20th century

 Sandwich, Ford City and Walkerville were separate legal entities (towns) until 1935.
 They are now historic neighbourhoods of Windsor.
-Ford City was incorporated as a village in 1912; it became a town in 1915, and a city in 1929.
+Ford City was incorporated as a village in 1912; it became a town in 1915 and a city in 1929.
 Walkerville was incorporated as a town in 1890.
 Sandwich was established in 1817 as a town with no municipal status.
 It was incorporated as a town in 1858 (the same year as neighbouring Windsor).

 Windsor annexed these three towns in 1935.
 The nearby villages of Ojibway and Riverside were incorporated in 1913 and 1921, respectively.
 Both were annexed by Windsor in 1966.
 During the 1920s, alcohol prohibition was enforced in Michigan while alcohol was legal in Ontario.
-Rum-running in Windsor was a common practice during that time.
+Rum-running in Windsor was a common practice then.

 On October 25, 1960, a massive gas explosion destroyed the building housing the Metropolitan Store on Ouellette Avenue.
-Ten people were killed and at least one hundred injured.
+Ten people were killed, and at least one hundred were injured.
 The Windsor Star commemorated the 45th anniversary of the event on October 25, 2005.
-It was featured on History Television's Disasters of the Century.